unxed/ap/ap.md

        only within the bounds of that `anchor`.
 If the `anchor` is not found, the Patcher MUST report an error.

-   4.  **Uniqueness**: The Patcher MUST find exactly one occurrence of the `snippet` within its search scope (either the full file or the `anchor`'s scope).
-If zero or more than one occurrences are found, the Patcher MUST report an ambiguity error.
+   4.  **Uniqueness**: If an `anchor` is provided, the Patcher MUST find exactly one occurrence of it within the file.
+Subsequently, the Patcher MUST find exactly one occurrence of the `snippet` within its search scope (the region starting from the beginning of the `anchor`).
+       If zero or more than one occurrences are found for either, the Patcher MUST report an error.

 ### 3.3.
 Modification Logic